 Seek and Find

 Turn your family’s visit into a treasure hunt by searching for special Fort Anne items.
 Ask at the reception desk for a Seek and Find checklist and start crossing things off as you explore the site!

 Calling all kids!
 Want to take part in a Parks Canada-wide adventure?
 Complete the activities at each of the Parks Canada Sites and you can get a special collectable souvenir!
 Collect them all and trade with your friends.
 Can you do it?
 We think so!
 Click here for more information.

 presented by the Historical Association of Annapolis Royal

 Experience Fort Anne at night © Parks Canada

+From June 1 to October 15, tour one of the oldest English graveyards in Canada!
 A 19th-century mourner and candlelight lanterns set the mood for these seasonal tours in the Fort Anne Garrison graveyard.
-Examine some of the stones in one of the oldest English cemeteries in Canada and learn more about the lives and customs of the people who shaped Fort Anne and the region.
-Tours are offered June to October.
-Admission is charged.
+Examine some of the stones and learn more about the lives and customs of the people who shaped Fort Anne and the region.

 Presented by The Historical Association of Annapolis Royal, 75 minute tours are held 7 nights a week in July, August and September at 9:30 p.m. (rain or shine).
 Plus every Sunday, Tuesday, Wednesday, and Thursday in June and October 1-15.
 Meet at the Fort Anne parking lot.
 Admission is charged.

 More information: Historical Association of Annapolis Royal Candlelight Graveyard Tours or call 902-532-3035.